chlyz/i3ipc-dynamic-tiling/README.md

 + _tabbed_: This package implements two different tabbed layouts:

+  + `i3dt_tabbed_toggle`: This version keeps the main and secondary containers but creates a global split container and applies the tabbed layout on all containers.
+This means that there will be two tab bars instead of one and therefore taking more screen real estate.
+I do not find this as intuitive as the version described below, but it is more in line with the `i3` workflow and does not alter the focus history.

   + `i3dt_monocle_toggle`: This version moves all windows to a main container and then applies the tabbed layout.
 The operation is reversible and the main and secondary containers are reproduced when toggled.
-This might be the most intuitive alternative to the _monocle_ layout, but it can be slow when there is a large number of windows on the workspace.
+This might be the most intuitive alternative to the _monocle_ layout, but it, at least for now, alters the windows focus history.

-  + `i3dt_tabbed_toggle`: This version keeps the main and secondary containers but creates a global split container and applies the tabbed layout on all containers.
-This means that there will be two tab bars instead of one and therefore taking more screen real estate.
-I do not find this as intuitive as the version described above, but it is more in line with `i3` workflow and may be faster.

 ## Configuration